render-examples/discourse/README.md

 See the guide at https://render.com/docs/deploy-discourse.

-If you need more help, talk with us at https://community.render.com.
+If you need help, get in touch at https://community.render.com.